 End users do the strangest things, IT admin stress survey reveals

-On a more serious note, the survey findings reveal that nearly three-quarters of IT administrators are looking at leaving their jobs due to on-the-job stress levels.
-This is an increase from 69pc last year to 73pc this year, suggesting a challenging business landscape in the UK and emphasis being placed on IT to help businesses grow and succeed.
+While these anecdotes provide some entertainment, the survey also shed light on more serious matters.
+Nearly three-quarters of IT administrators expressed their intention to leave their jobs due to high levels of on-the-job stress.
+This marks an increase from 69% last year to 73% this year, indicating the challenging business landscape in the UK and the increasing pressure on IT to drive business growth and success.